Cannabis buds beside black peppercorns with smoke rising in the background, symbolizing the spicy aroma of the caryophyllene terpene.

 With its one-of-a-kind ability to bind to CB2 receptors, caryophyllene is stepping into the spotlight in both cannabis research and medicine.
 Scientists are especially excited about its potential to:

-As terpene research expands, don’t be surprised if this spicy compound starts showing up in targeted wellness products—think supplements, topicals, and even specialized cannabis formulations built to maximize its effects.
+As terpene research expands, don’t be surprised if this spicy compound starts showing up in targeted wellness products.
+Try to think supplements, topicals, and even specialized cannabis formulations built to maximize its effects.

 Conclusion